Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### Serialization

-We replaced the old `IBitSerializable` interface with a new `INetworkSerializable` interface.
+We replaced the old `INetworkSerializable` interface with a new `INetworkSerializable` interface.
 The interface works a bit different.
-See [INetworkSerializable and BitSerializer](../advanced-topics/serialization/inetworkserializable-bitserializer.md).
+See [`INetworkSerializable`](../advanced-topics/serialization/inetworkserializable.md).

 ### SyncVars
 SyncVars no longer exist in MLAPI.
 Convert your existing SyncVars into [NetworkVariables](../mlapi-basics/networkvariable).